colintbowers/CommonFactorModelStats.jl/README.md

 A module for the Julia language that implements several statistical tests from the literature on common factor models (or approximate factor models).

+Bai, Ng (2002) "Determining the Number of Factors in Approximate Factor Models" *Econometrica*

+Bai, Ng (2006) "Evaluating Latent and Observed Factors in Macroeconomics and Finance" *Journal of Econometrics*

 This package is currently being developed and is most definitely not currently in a working state.
 I hope to register it sometime before the end of 2017.